ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

     }
 ```

-Pretty gross.
 So we google a bit more and discover that a std lib routine, `from_fn`, was stablized in Rust 1.63 Aug/2022 to help with exactly this problem.
 We still have to initialize the array but we're nolonger limited to compile time constants and can instead have Rust call a function at runtime for each value as it is initialized.
 Using a closure, aka anonymous function, we can now write:
 ```
     pub fn rotate_90(&mut self) {
         let init = |r: usize, c: usize| self.grid[8 - c][r];  // init is a closure